Shift-left benefits for mobile app development is not just a tool problem

 With this knowledge, you can now build apps that alert users and will get their acknowledgment or decision at key points in your app’s user experience journey.

-If you’d like to learn more about app development, please explore the Waldo blog to find excellent content on design, development, and testing.
+If you’d like to learn more about app development, please explore the Waldo to find excellent content on design, development, and testing.

 This post was written by Daliso Zuze.Daliso is an expert in agile software delivery using Scrum.
 Besides that, he’s an experienced digital transformation consultant and entrepreneur.
 His technical skills center around mobile app development and machine learning.